bdowd91/Excel_kickstarter_analysis/README.md

-The intent of this project was to improve ability to manipulate data using excel.
+The intent of this project was to improve my ability to manipulate data using excel.
 My observations are included in a word document.